mattmakai/fullstackpython.com/content/pages/examples/flask/flask-globals-current-app.markdown

             self.protect()

     def _get_csrf_token(self):
-        # find the token in the form data
 ~~        field_name = current_app.config['WTF_CSRF_FIELD_NAME']
         base_token = request.form.get(field_name)

         if base_token:
             return base_token

-        # if the form has a prefix, the name will be {prefix}-csrf_token
         for key in request.form:
             if key.endswith(field_name):
                 csrf_token = request.form[key]